laurent22/joplin/readme/gsod2020/index.md

 First of all, please read the above referenced resources and the [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq).
 Pay special attention to the **Eligibility** section of the FAQ.

+We stronly recomment to follow the recommented steps, see next section, closley.
+It is slightly differs from the steps given for the closed GSoC application period.
+The procedure reflects some of the lessons learnt in the GSOC 2020 campaign, so you may compare the recommended steps and scan the change history of the [GSoC 2020 live blog](https://discourse.joplinapp.org/t/gsoc-2020-live-blog/6219).

 ## Recommended steps

 1. Join the [Joplin Forum](https://discourse.joplinapp.org), introduce yourself in a structured manner, share your GitHub username, and meet your fellow developers in the [GSoC category](https://discourse.joplinapp.org/c/gsoc).
 The subject of the topic shall contain your username, e.g. `_Introducing \<username>_`.
 2. Read Student proposal guidelines and the [GSoD Student Manual](https://developers.google.com/season-of-docs/docs/tech-writer-guide)
 3. Take a look at the [list of ideas](https://joplinapp.org/gsod2020/ideas.html).
 You can have you own idea added by posting it in the [Features category](https://discourse.joplinapp.org/c/features)
-4. Come up with project that you're interested in and discuss it in [Features category](https://discourse.joplinapp.org/c/features)
+4. Come up with project that you're interested in and discuss it in [Features category](https://discourse.joplinapp.org/c/features) if a corresponding does not already exist.
 5. Write a first draft and get someone to review it
-6. Remember: you must link to work such as commits in your proposal.
+    1. Remember: you must link to work such as commits in your proposal.
 A private place will be created wihtinn the forum for that purposes.
+    1. If you want to add functionality to the codebase or documenation, have it approved  [Features category](https://discourse.joplinapp.org/c/features)
+    1. **IMPORTANT**: If you contribute to the codebase do only one contribution at a time and wait until it is approved.
-7. Submit your proposal to the mentors writting a private message at `@mentors` in the [Joplin Forum](https://discourse.joplinapp.org) and wait for their feedback
+6. Submit your proposal to the mentors writting a private message at `@mentors` in the [Joplin Forum](https://discourse.joplinapp.org) and wait for their feedback
 8. Submit proposal using [Google's web interface](https://summerofcode.withgoogle.com/) well ahead of the deadline.
 You can update it at anytime, even the final proposal.
 9. Submit proof of enrolment well ahead of the deadline